zalberico/docs/tutorials/arvo/cli-app.md

     des   ~(. (default:shoe this command) bowl)
 ::
 ```
-This is boilerplate Gall agent core code. `def` refers to the part of the
+This is boilerplate Gall agent core code.
+We set `def` to be an alias for the part of the
-context where the `default-agent` lives, while `des` refers to the part of the
+context where the `default-agent` lives, and set `des`  to be an alias for the part of the
 context where `shoe` library commands live.

+Next we begin implementing all of the arms

 ```hoon
 ++  on-init   on-init:def